Uncertainty, doubt, and static analysis

 While I think this is a good evolution, I also realise there is a large group within the PHP community that don't want to use a stricter type system or rely on static analysis.

-I've had several discussions with that group over the years, and it seems that cannot get we on the same page.
+I've had several discussions with that group over the years, and it seems that we cannot get on the same page.
 I lay out my arguments in favour of stricter type systems and static analysis and as a response I get something like this: sure, but it's way too verbose to write all those types, it makes my code too strict to my liking, and I don't get enough benefit from it.

 So when working on my latest video about the problem with null, I came up with yet another way to phrase the argument, in hopes to convince some people to at least consider the possibility that types and static analysis — despite their overhead — can still benefit them.